-1 Paul, a bondservant of God and an apostle of Jesus Christ, for the faith of God’s elect and the knowledge of the truth that leads to1 godliness, 2 in the hope of eternal life, which God, who cannot lie, promised before the world began2 3 (though in due season3 he brought his message to light by way of proclamation, a proclamation entrusted to me4 according to the commandment of God our Savior), 4 to Titus, my true son in our common faith: Grace and peace from God the Father, and from Christ Jesus our Savior.
+1 Paul, a bond-servant of God and an apostle of Jesus Christ, for the faith of God’s elect, and for the knowledge of the truth that leads to1 godliness; 2 in the hope of eternal life, which God, who cannot lie, promised before the world began,2 3 and then, at the appointed time, brought to light through the proclamation of his word, which was entrusted to me3 according to the commandment of God our Savior: 4 to Titus, my true son in our common faith: Grace and peace from God the Father, and from Christ Jesus our Savior.

 The Elders’ Qualifications

-5 I left you in Crete so that you would finish putting things in order5 and appoint elders in every city just as I commanded you.
-6 A man is qualified to be an elder if he is blameless,6 if he is the husband of one wife, and if he has trustworthy7 children who are not accused of dissipation or insubordination.
-7 For as a steward of God’s possessions an overseer must be above reproach: not self-willed, not quick-tempered, not given to drinking, not quarrelsome, not greedy for dishonest gain, 8 but instead hospitable, zealous for what is good, sensible, upright, devout,8 self-controlled, 9 and holding firmly to the trustworthy word exactly as it was taught to him,9 so that he will be able not only to exhort and encourage the people with sound doctrine, but also to refute those who speak against it.
+5 I left you in Crete so that you would finish putting things in order4 and appoint elders in every city, just as I instructed you.
+6 Now a man is qualified to be an elder if he is blameless,5 if he is the husband of one wife, and if he has trustworthy6 children who are not accused of dissipation or insubordination.
+7 For as a steward of God’s possessions an overseer must be above reproach: not self-willed, not quick-tempered, not given to drinking, not quarrelsome, not greedy for dishonest gain, 8 but instead hospitable, zealous for what is good, sensible, upright, devout,7 self-controlled, 9 and holding firmly to the trustworthy word, exactly as it was taught to him,8 so that he will be able not only to exhort and encourage our people with sound doctrine, but also to refute those who speak against it.

 The Elders’ Ministry of Reproof